elaplas/data_structure_and_algos/algos/graph_algorithms/graph_algorithms.md

 # Graph

-A graph data structure is used to represent and manipulate the relations b/w objects, people and any things.
+A graph data structure is used to represent and to manipulate the relations b/w objects, people and other things.
 A graph usually contains

 - Nodes that can store different information e.g. the name, age, address and etc of a person.